petergerritsen/blog.petergerritsen.nl/_posts/2020-10-28-solution-for-an-autoincrementing-id-in-cosmosdb.markdown

 I've created a small sample application that will insert multiple Todo items in a collection in parallel.

+Please note that for a situation where you have multi region writes enabled, this will require more effort to create a solution that will handle conflict resolution.

 First step is to create a document class that contains the last used id.

 <script src="https://gist.github.com/petergerritsen/4f5f4084b22ee5c9bc34ee5b81092790.js"></script>